-Do you have clothes that you never wear but you don’t see resell value in?
+Do you have clothes that you never wear but don’t see resell value in?
 Sometimes the shipping fee might cost more than the item itself, so it might not be worth selling at all.

-If you have an article of clothing that is still in decent condition, then head over to your local thrift shop and donate your clothes for someone else to use it instead!
+If you have an article of clothing that is still in decent condition, then head over to your local thrift shop and donate your clothes for someone else to use instead!

 Do you have clothes that are completely worn out and falling apart at the seam?
 If the item doesn't appear to have value to you or anyone else, then your best bet is to discard it.